udelcodes/udelcodes.github.io/CodingClub/Week1/HTML.md

 ### Ready to write your own code?

-Head to <a href="https://codepen.io/" target="_blank" >codepen.io</a> and log into your account.
+Make sure you are logged into your CodePen account.
-Start a brand new pen and go to the section called "HTML" on the left of the screen!
+<a href="https://codepen.io/nikki-pilla/pen/PobJGdj" target="_blank" >Click on this link for a website template.</a>
+Fork the template, and edit it to make a website however you like.
-Keep the HTML lesson tab open, and use it as a guide to create your own website.
+Keep the HTML lesson tab open, and use it as a guide to creating your website.

 Remember, computer scientists love to copy and paste, so feel free to do that with the HTML lesson tab.
 Then, you can just change the parts of the code that you want to be different, and keep the formatting.